txt-pttrn/i-want-project/README.md

 to do on next version:
 - make a simple web interface so that people can interact with the program, requesting new data each time.
-- make cool animations to make it seem like people are typing, at first chatting with each other, then characters or sentences getting corrupted / glitched into the "females... " content.
+- make cool animation to make it seem like people are typing, at first chatting with each other, then characters or sentences getting corrupted / glitched into the "females... " content.